 [Connect to St. Francis Mission Inventory]

 ST. FRANCIS MISSION DIGITAL IMAGE COLLECTION

-Selected online images from the St. Francis Mission
+Selected images of Native Americans and Catholic Church leaders from the St. Francis Mission Records.

 Recordings regarding St. Joseph's Indian Industrial School, a Catholic mission school in Wisconsin.
 Respondents were former students--Menominee and Potawatomi Indians--and

 teachers--Sisters of St. Joseph of Carondelet.